The Gift of a Tie: Stash's Origin Story Posted on 01 May 09:29 , 5 comments

 Time to KAL!
 Posted on 24 Mar 13:03 , 0 comments

 We've got a new KAL starting up for the Endless Wrap knit in Woolstok from Blue Sky Fibers.
 Woolstok is a lofty 100% Fine Highland Wool and the pattern is perfect for beginners.
 You'll be using size US 11 needles so you'll get some instant gratification, and plenty of help will be available if you need it.
 Come to the Cast On Party Thursday, April 20 and join in with all your fiber friends.
 There will also be PRIZES!
 But no starting early if you want to win.
 The KAL will run through May 31st.

 Get your pattern free if you purchase the same color that I'll be using.
 You'll have to guess what that color will be.

-Call the shop at 727-822-9276 or email mskristinknits@stashstpete to choose your colors and sign up for the KAL by April 5th and save 10%.
-You also have your choice of a hard copy of the pattern or Ravelry download for $8, regular price $9.
+Call the shop at 727-822-9276 or email mskristinknits@stashstpete to choose your colors and sign up for the KAL by April 11th and save 10%.
+Get the pattern at half price with the promo code Endless on Ravelry or at Blue Sky Fibers (through April 30, 2017).

 Not local?
 You can still join in and participate on Facebook, Instagram, and Ravelry.